LucaMizrahi/desprog-orfalius/src/index.md

 ???

 ???
 Checkpoint
-Seguindo o exemplo do tipo classico de busca em texto, descubra em quantos passos será completada a mesma busca, agora utilizando o *bad-character rule*.
+Seguindo o exemplo do tipo classico de busca em texto, simule as iterações da busca em texto utilizando o *bad-character rule*.

 $T$: "There would have been a time for such a word"